Rakudai Ninja Rantarō: Plot

 The series is set near the end of the Muromachi period.
 It is during the Sengoku period that the story takes place.
-By his father's recommendation, Rantarō enters the Ninjutsu Gakuen in order to study and become an elite ninja.
-However, since joining and befriending Kirimaru and Shinbee, everything for him usually results in failure.
+By his father's recommendation, Rantarō enters the Ninjutsu Gakuen in order to study and become an elite ninja, but since joining and befriending Kirimaru and Shinbee, everything for him usually results in failure.

 Ninjutsu Gakuen is an educational institution established in the mountains of the Kansai region.
 Because it is a ninja school, the exact location is kept a secret (which is really because the author had not thought of one).
 Students attend in grades 1 through 6, which are divided up into three classes: I-gumi, Ro-gumi, and Ha-gumi, based on the old order of kana (the Iroha).
 Male and female students attend separate classes.

 Despite its detail in historical accuracies, there are also a considerable amount of deliberate anachronisms to provide humor, such as speech using katakana or the appearance of a vending machine, radio or a wristwatch.
 There are also many instances of breaking the fourth wall, in which a character will turn back or tear though a page to interrupt a scene or refer to specific volumes or pages, or sometimes interact with the author herself.